brainglobe/slicereg/docs/developers/workflow.md

 ### Summary

-To make it simpler to describe the workflow and keep it focused on the big-picture features, this code doesn't directly depend on any libraries; instead, it indirectly uses them via base classes it specifies (and other code needs to implement).
+To make it simpler to describe the command and keep it focused on the big-picture features, this code doesn't directly depend on any libraries; instead, it indirectly uses them via base classes it specifies (and other code needs to implement).

 ### Philosophy